 I’ve written about my favorite German words and my favorite Spanish words, two languages with which I am fairly well acquainted.
-My experience of Italian is nothing like as rich as of German or Spanish – I have never lived in the country, I have never walked in their shoes.
+My experience of Italian is nothing like as rich as my German or Spanish – I have never lived in the country, I have never walked in their shoes.
 But I have visited on a fair number of occasions, and each time I’ve scrabbled words together from a hodgepodge of dog-eared phrasebooks and chance encounters.

-My relative unfamiliarity is not the only obstacle to the compilation of a list of favorite words – there are simply so many wonderful ones in Italian.
+My relative unfamiliarity is not the only obstacle to the compilation of a list of favorite words – there are simply too many wonderful ones in Italian.
 I know, I know, there are in every language.
 But Italian just rolls off the tongue, winks at your cochlea and tonotopically tickles your inner ear.
 A colleague of mine recently commented, “Italian even sounds stunning when you’re saying something unpleasant”.

 So I’m spoilt for choice, but hopefully not by it.
 Here goes.